mognify/mognify.github.io/_posts/2024-12-06-coding-projects-overview.md

 - Every moon cycle, export as much information about the content in a channel as possible into a JSON file
 	- Then clear the channel and post the JSON file in another read-only channel

-## Astronomical Object Colongitude-Based Schedule/Alarms
-- Track the colongitude of the sun and moon
-- e.g. when the sun is between -10 and 5 degrees colongitude, then it's the sunrise that must be viewed
-- When the moon is between 6 and 15, then it's the moon's gold/silver transition that must be viewed

 ## Local Voice Synthesis
 - Feed it mp3 voice recordings of me monologuing